xManager-v2/xManager-Spotify-Core/faq.md

 Spotify free accounts can only be outside of their "**home region**" for up to 14 days at a time.
 If you get the 14-days message, use a VPN to change regions then sign into Spotify and change your location here: [https://www.spotify.com/account/profile/](https://www.spotify.com/account/profile/)

-The "**no internet/offline**" error may happen in unsupported Spotify regions (use VPN to change region in Spotify settings on the website).
-It may also also happen in regions that do NOT have a "**free version**" of Spotify, such as South Korea which is Premium-only and therefore cannot use the mod app unless using it with a Premium subscription (or changing location with VPN).
+The "**No Internet/Offline**" error may happen in unsupported Spotify regions (use VPN to change region in Spotify settings on the website).
+It may also also happen in regions that do NOT have a "**free version**" of Spotify, such as South Korea which is Premium-Only and therefore cannot use the mod app unless using it with a Premium Subscription (or changing location with VPN).

-The "**no internet/offline**" error is also a known Spotify bug which can happen randomly for seemingly no reason.
+The "**No Internet/Offline**" error is also a known Spotify bug which can happen randomly for seemingly no reason.
 It may or may not be related to your network connection, VPN, Spotify bug when combined with your phone/Android version/ROM/Spotify account etc.

-All "**no internet**", "**offline**" and "**14-day**" issues are unrelated to the mod and there's nothing that we can do on our end to fix it.
+All "**No Internet**", "**Offline**" and "**14-Days**" issues are unrelated to the mod and there's nothing that we can do on our end to fix it.

 Why am I unable to log into the Spotify mod?
 --------------------